Abhisheksingh012/video-player-with-playlist/README.md

   - **m:** Mute and unmute the video.
   - **arrowleft** or **j:** Skip backward by 5 seconds.
   - **arrowright** or **l:** Skip forward by 5 seconds.
-- **Local Storage Support:** User progress, including the current playback position, is stored in the browser's local storage.
+- **Local Storage Support:** User progress, all videos playback position, is stored in the browser's local storage.
 This allows users to resume watching from where they left off when they return to the application.

 **Notes:**